 Retention of Agreement Forms

-HR Reps / HR Contacts should retain the Flexible Working Arrangements and Telecommuting Agreement Forms until superseded or obsolete.
-The last agreement(s) and related documents should be maintained by the department for two years after the agreement has concluded.
+HR Reps / HR Contacts are responsible for retaining the Flexible Working Arrangement Agreements until superseded or obsolete.
+The most recent Flexible Working Arrangement Agreement and any related documents should be maintained by the department for two years after the agreement has concluded.